 Sexual reproduction naturally creates a lot of variation between plants, and while this can be an evolutionary advantage, it’s not always ideal for the grower.
 If you’re interested in quickly and efficiently growing plants of uniform quality, start your growing operation with female cuttings.
-We’ll talk more about marijuana seeds and cuttings in this chapter.
+We’ll talk more about marijuana seeds or clones in this chapter.

 Growing from clones

 Different strains and plants will grow, mature, and flower at different rates.
 If you’re growing marijuana indoors, this can cause a lot of issues for you.
 You really need all of your plants to be maturing at the same rate, or it becomes difficult if not impossible to effectively optimize the environment for your plants.

 If all of your plants come from the same female cutting, you can make sure that they mature and grow at the same rate.
 This means they’ll flower together, and you can harvest them all at the same time.
 Another bonus is that they will all have the same qualities, and you’ll be able to better manage larger groups of plants.

 There are downsides to taking cuttings, of course.
 Sometimes cuttings can be of lower quality than the original plant they are taken from.
 Also, because the chemical make-up of the plants will be the same, medicinal users will develop a tolerance to the active ingredients in the plant, which will require more of it to be used to achieve the same effect.

 Download my free marijuana grow guide at this link and learn how to make clones

 If you want to make clones you should start with regular marijuana seeds that produce both male and female marijuana plants.
 If you take clones from feminized marijuana seeds there’s an increased change to get hermaphrodites.